South Carolina Car Accident Lawyer - Auto Injury Attorney

 Head-on Collisions: The violent impact when motor vehicles hit each other head-on.
 Catastrophic injury and fatalities commonly result from the crushing forces upon impact.

-Side Impact / Side Swipe: Two vehicles traveling in the same direction when one driver swerves to collide with the another vehicle.
+Side Impact / Side Swipe: Two vehicles traveling in the same direction when one driver swerves to collide with another vehicle.

 Rear End Accidents / Rear Ended: Getting hit from behind by another vehicle.
 Damage to the neck, whiplash injury, and head trauma are common for victims unprepared for the whipping violence of unexpectedly being rear-ended.

 High-Speed Impacts: Accidents involving high speeds over 40 mph.
 Common on the interstate highways.
 Failure to control speed or reckless speeds commonly cause very serious injuries for involved cars going too fast that lose control.
+South Carolina consistently ranks among the top states for speeding-related fatalities, with speed a contributing factor in nearly half of all fatal collisions according to SCDPS data.

 DUI / DWI: Drunk drivers and intoxicated drivers can lead to running red lights at high speed, reckless actions, blind lane changes, and a failure to stop at intersections - all of which can be a primary cause for a collision.